IronPTSolutions/lab-spotify-clone/README.md

 - go from big to small
 - have fun!

 Just so you can leave the boring stuff aside, you can find the mock data in the [constants](./src/constants) folder and the icons in the [assets](./src/assets) folder.
-Feel free to switch them as you want!
+Feel free to change them!

 ### 3️⃣ | 🌟 Bonus 🌟 Finishing touches